nidrissi/web/content/class/peccot/index.en.md

   - "[News article @ IMJ-PRG](https://www.imj-prg.fr/spip.php?article538)"
 ---

-<div class="alert alert-danger">Due to the current COVID-19 pandemic, the last two classes are postponed to a yet unknown date.</div>
+<div class="alert alert-danger">Due to the current COVID-19 pandemic, the last two classes were postponed and they will be recorded without an audience; they will be made available online.</div>

 In this lecture, we will study the real homotopy type of configuration spaces of manifolds.
 Configuration spaces consist in collections of pairwise distinct points in a given manifold.